 When uploading the results to a genealogy database, a comparison with your DNA results will enable the establishment of the most likely relationship between you and the item DNA (such as great grandparent), and whether the person is male or female.
 From that, you can make a likely determination that the DNA belongs to the person you envisaged.

 Not everyone produces enough DNA in their saliva to enable testing, even in the optimum of conditions.
 DNA may degrade over time or can be affected by contamination.
 In any case, we are always dealing with very small amounts of DNA when extracting from an envelope or stamp.
 It cannot be compared to the ease of simply putting saliva in a tube and testing.
 The extraction process is hands-on and labour-intensive.

 The great thing about envelopes, stamps and aerogrammes is that if DNA is indeed present, it is sealed between the gum of the envelope seal or stamp.
-If there is sufficient DNA in the item you provide, we have an established protocol to find it.

 HOW MANY ITEMS SHOULD I SEND IF I HAVE MORE THAN ONE?